 “Sherlock Holmes 3”, starring Robert Downey Jr in the title role and Jude Law as Dr Watson, is to have a Christmas 2020 release.
 The first two films in the franchise, from 2009 and 2011, made a combined one billion dollars-plus.
 Guy Ritchie directed the first two movies but a director for the third instalment has yet to be announced.

-The USA’s Hallmark Channel and Hallmark Movies & Mysteries is to unveil 37 new Christmas movies for 2018.
-That’s even more than last year – a new record.
+The USA’s Hallmark Channel and Hallmark Movies & Mysteries is expected to unveil more than thirty new Christmas movies for 2019.
+The Lifetime Channel in the states is expected to premiere around 15 Christmas movies.